 In a healthy brain, mass and speed may decline in adulthood, but this miraculous organ continues to form vital connections throughout life.
 However, when connections are lost through inflammation, disease, or injury, neurons eventually die and dementia can develop.
 While the prospect of literally losing one's self can be extremely traumatic, early intervention can dramatically alter the outcome.

 In recent years, scientists have greatly demystified the origins of dementia, although there is still much that remains unclear.
 Genetics may increase your risks, but it’s likely a combination of hereditary, environmental, and lifestyle factors are also at work.

 Dementia can be caused by:

-Medical conditions such as strokes that disrupt oxygen flow and rob the brain of vital nutrients.
+Vascular conditions such as strokes that disrupt oxygen flow and rob the brain of vital nutrients.
 Additional strokes may be prevented by reducing high blood pressure, treating heart disease, and quitting smoking.

 Poor nutrition, dehydration, and certain substances, including drugs and alcohol.
 Treating conditions such as insulin resistance, metabolic disorders, and vitamin deficiencies may reduce or eliminate symptoms of dementia.

 Single trauma or repeated injuries to the brain.
 Depending on the location of the brain injury, cognitive skills and memory may be impaired.

 Infection or illness that affects the central nervous system, including Creutzfeldt-Jakob disease and HIV.
 Some conditions are treatable, including liver or kidney disease, depression-induced pseudo dementia, and operable brain tumors.